-Thirdly Bauer like all modernisation theorists, places great stress on the motivational aspects of growth, arguing that poor societies are likely to be deficient in this regard compared with more prosperous ones.
-We have already considered important evidence in Chapter 3 that challenges the view that preindustrial societies lack ambitious or entrepreneurial people: when economic opportunity has presented itself poor people have engaged in commercial activity with considerable success.
+Thirdly, Bauer like all modernisation theorists, places great stress on the motivational aspects of growth, arguing that poor societies are likely to be deficient in this regard compared with more prosperous ones.
+We have already considered important evidence in Chapter 3 that challenges the view that pre-industrial societies lack ambitious or entrepreneurial people: when economic opportunity has presented itself poor people have engaged in commercial activity with considerable success.

 Fourthly, Bauer claims that direct subsidies to domestic industry would create more exports and employment than using the medium of aid-tying.
 While there could be circumstances when this is true, it is possible that small aid-transfers with the addition of recipient country capital enable the start of large projects which would otherwise never have got off the ground and which generate employment in the donor country at a much higher level than if the equivalent aid capital had been directly invested in the donor's economy.
-A recent example of this is the Egyptian government's decision to employ British companies in the rebuilding of the sewer system in Cairo.
-The project is estimated to cost £1.5 billion of which the companies will receive £500 million worth of orders, backed by aid from the British government worth £150 million (Observer, 21 August 1983, p.
-13).